Suizzle/movement-guides/create-dapp/configure-sui-dapp-for-movement-network.md

-# Configuring a Sui dApp for Movement Network
+# Configuring a Sui Move dApp for Movement Network

 In this guide for Sui developers, we'll learn how easy it is to create a Sui dApp React frontend and configure your dApp for Movement Network's M2 blockchain.